Build an AI text summarizer app with Amazon Bedrock - AWS App Studio

 Build an AI text summarizer app with Amazon Bedrock

 In this tutorial, you will build an application in App Studio that uses Amazon Bedrock to provide concise summaries of text input from end users.
 The application contains a simple user interface where users can input any text they want summarized.
 This could be meeting notes, article content, research findings, or any other textual information.
-Once text is entered, users can press a button to send the text to Amazon Bedrock, which will process it using the Claude 3 Sonnet model and return a summarized version.
+After users enter the text, they can press a button to send the text to Amazon Bedrock, which will process it using the Claude 3 Sonnet model and return a summarized version.

 Prerequisites

-Before you get started, review and complete the following prequisites:
+Before you get started, review and complete the following prerequisites:

 Step 1: Create and configure an IAM role and App Studio connector